-With cognitive therapy, it’s one of many methods that can be successful in helping to fight addiction and recover from it.
+Cognitive therapy is one of many methods that can be successful in the fight and recovery from addiction.
 There are many reasons and scenarios in which individuals fall into an addiction.
 Whether it’s a turbulent childhood, an environment you’re in, or experiencing a traumatic event that has made you turn to drugs or alcohol, addiction can happen to anyone.

 Through the use of this talking therapy, therapists can help their patients to understand the crux of their addiction and how it continues to spiral out of control.